tekknolagi/isdt/index.md

 # Home

-This is the course website for *CS 50: Introduction to Software Development Tooling* at Tufts University.
+This is the course website for *CS 4973: Introduction to Software Development Tooling* at Northeastern University, Summer 2 2024.
 This site holds the authoritative syllabus, as well as lecture notes and assignments.

 *Note:* The course staff reserves the right to change this page at any time without notice.
-The [change history][site-commits] is public.
+The [change history][site-commits] is public. **It is being actively changed right now as we update it for Summer 2024.**

 [site-commits]: https://github.com/tekknolagi/isdt/commits/main